 - (ENVI3000 / 3 credits / 45 hours)

 - The Arctic, a region of major importance to the world, is changing rapidly.
 This seminar makes the effects of climate change in this unique part of the world a subject of discussion.
 It addresses the conditions of change in the Arctic, spanning ecological, social, and political-economic contexts.
 The seminar also considers community adaptation to the changing environment around them.
-Sessions will take place in different parts of Iceland in cooperation with program partners and working groups of the Arctic Council, as well as in Helsinki, Finland, at the Finnish Meteorological Institute and Ministry of Agriculture and Forestry.
-Students will learn from experienced scientists, competent instructors, and experts of the Arctic Council.
+Sessions will take place in different parts of Iceland in cooperation with program partners and working groups of the Arctic Council, as well as in Helsinki and Rovaniemi, Finland, at the University of Lapland’s Arctic Centre.
+You will meet with experts on the topics of indigenous issues, Arctic governance and cooperation, environmental issues, and the changing Arctic economy.

 - Research Methods and Ethics in the Arctic – syllabus